AlexandreMagueresse/AQSNN.jl/README.md

 include("AQSNN/scripts/3.mesh_2D.jl")
 ```
 This will create `fig(1, 4-7)(a-c).pdf`, `fig(8-9, 11).vtu` and `fig10(a-b).pdf` in `plots/`.
 We have attached `fig(8-9, 11).pvsm` to obtain the same style in Paraview for figures 8, 9 and 11.
 The figures (4-7)c have not been included in our article.
 In Paraview, simply open `fig(8-9, 11).vtu` and load the corresponding `fig(8-9, 11).pvsm`.

+#### Other tables and figures
+Figure 3 and Table 1 were produced manually.